South Dakota State Historical Society Press

 The South Dakota State Historical Society Press is an American book publishing company based in Pierre, South Dakota.
-It was established in 1997 and it is a part of the South Dakota State Historical Society.
+It was established in 1997 as part of the South Dakota State Historical Society (SDSHS).
+Its mission is to preserve and promote the history of South Dakota.

+Books by the SDSHS Press have won national awards including the Aesop Accolade, Moonbeam Children's Book Award, Western Writers of America Spur Award, and Independent Publisher Book Award.

+In 2014, the company gained national news attention when it published Laura Ingalls Wilder's Pioneer Girl: The Annotated Autobiography, which sold out all 15,000 copies within weeks.